EmmaWolfgram/cse15l-lab-reports/lab3-report.md

 ```
 In both of these examples, the output provided is just a sample output and not the full list.
 When `grep -n` is used in the terminal, it takes the input pattern and prints out a list of where that pattern appears in the given files and what line they are on in the file.
 This command could be useful if you are looking for similar words in a bunch of files or if you are looking for a phrase/word in a specific file.

-2. grep -c: prints a count of the lines that match the pattern for each file
+**2. grep -c: prints a count of the lines that match the pattern for each file**

 Example 1:
 ```
 emma2@Wolfies-laptop MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)